The 7 best beefs to circle on the NFL calendar

 Everyone loves a classic case of bad blood.

 Football is a contentious and confrontational sport by design, but things get ramped up when two of the competitors just plain don’t like each other.
-You know if Michael Crabtree and Aqib Talib are playing each other, you better tune in to see the inevitable chain snatching.
+You know if Michael Crabtree and Aqib Talib are playing each other — Crabtree officially signed with the Cardinals — you better tune in to see the inevitable chain snatching.

 That skirmish started because a player was disrespected and thought he needed to defend his pride.
 That’s the same dynamic that fuels so many other NFL feuds.